…And How Investing $500 Could Possibly Save You From a $50,000 Ponzi Scheme.

 Self directed IRAs by themselves aren’t prohibited or fraudulent, but the assets they may acquire or “The Investment Promoters” might be.

 When investing in your self-directed IRA, it’s always important to research the investment and complete YOUR OWN due diligence.
 If you have questions about a particular investment, then it would be wise to speak with a tax attorney or CPA to get their opinion.
 If a deal sounds too good to be true, then it probably is.

 The State of New Mexico has come out with a great website to give people information about Ponzi schemes and other fraudulent investments.
-The goal of the website is to inform the investing public about scams and give them helpful information that will allow them to make better educated investment decisions.
+The goal of the website is to inform “you” the investing public about scams and give you helpful information allowing you to make better educated investment decisions.
 The following is directly from of the website http://www.redflagsNM.com.

 Here are a couple of great articles that I recently came across.
 They all discuss the possibility of fraudulent investments in your self-directed IRA.
 Always beware of deals that seem too good to be true.